Our Awesome Team

 The year 2014

-In 2014 many tutorials were created mostly relating to Synology but also a few others, all of which can be found on the Tutorials page
+In 2014, various tutorials were created, mostly for Synology, all of which can be found on the Tutorials page.
+Simple applications developed that year included:

-• Synology DDSM – A simple windows application to access the Synology UI.
+• Synology DDSM: A Windows application for accessing the Synology UI.

-• XBMC Remote Keyboard – Allows control of XBMC from another computer.
+• XBMC Remote Keyboard: A tool to control XBMC from another computer.

-• MyBB Notifier – A application to get Windows notifications of new posts and comments from a MyBB Forum.
+• MyBB Notifier: A Windows app for receiving notifications of new posts and comments on a MyBB forum.

-A companion Windows app for the ROM kitchen was also created which made the install process even easier.
+A companion Windows app for the ROM kitchen was also created to simplify the installation process further.

 The year 2015

-In 2015 the next major application VSX Volume was created, This application again started off as something simple, simply allowing control of your Pioneer VSX Audio Video Receiver via the media keys of your Windows PC keyboard.
+In 2015, the next major application, VSX Volume, was created.
+It started as a simple tool to control Pioneer VSX Audio Video Receivers using the media keys on a Windows PC keyboard.

-This year also marked the launch and later discontinuation of AlienFX Database.
-AlienFXDB was designed to be a easy to search database on what applications and games support Dell’s AlienFX lighting API, it unfortunately didn’t get much support and was later discontinued.
+This year also saw the launch and eventual discontinuation of AlienFX Database.
+Designed as a searchable database for applications and games supporting Dell’s AlienFX lighting API, it unfortunately lacked community support and was later retired.

 Skipping to 2017